Table of Contents

 - Pain relief: The three strains of kratom were found to be effective chronic pain relievers.

-Risks Of Drinking Kratom Tea
+Risks Of Drinking kratom Tea

 Drinking kratom tea comes with a host of risks, even though the side effects are mostly dose-dependent.
 Most kratom products found or used in the U.S. are between two and six grams per dose.
 They rarely exceed eight grams which is the common dosage trigger for the following risks: